fanduel-oss/refract/examples/routing/README.md

 If the effect's type is `NAVIGATION`, the `handler` calculates the new browser url, and pushes it to `window.history`.

-If the effect's type is `STATE`, it calls `setState` with the new state.
+If the effect's type is `STATE`, it calls `setActiveTab` with the new state.

 #### Result